Any new mum will tell you that you’ll love your new baby so much you’ll ache – mostly in the shoulders, neck, upper, and lower back.

 3. Push the pram with a tall spine

 Getting out and about with baby is not only essential for your physical health, but also for you mental health.
 Try to walk tall and notice if you hips are always rolling back (as your body may still be in pregnancy posture purely through habit).
-Rolling your hips forward to align them in neutral spine will help engage your lower abdominals.
+Rolling your hips forward to align them in neutral spine will help engage your lower abdominal muscles.
 Breathe deep and don’t forget to activate your pelvic floor.

 4. Use an ergonomic pillow when feeding

 It is essential that you elevate baby to breast, rather than lower breast to baby.
-A pillow that is recommended by health care professionals is one in the shape of a boomerang, this allows the baby to be kept at optimal feeding position whilst supporting your baby.
+A pillow that is recommended by health care professionals is one in the shape of a boomerang, this allows the baby to be kept at optimal feeding position while supporting your baby.
 Look for one that is not too soft and not too hard, and importantly one where the whole pillow can be machine washed.